SteamAchievementNotifier/SteamAchievementNotifier/README.md

 1. Download the latest version of **Steam Achievement Notifier** from the [releases](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases) page.

-2. In your Downloads folder, right-click *"SteamAchievementNotifier.zip"*, select *"Extract All..."* and click the *"Extract"* button.
+2. In your Downloads folder, right-click *"SteamAchievementNotifier-systray.zip"*, select *"Extract All..."* and click the *"Extract"* button.

-3. Before running, please check your *Execution Policy* settings in Powershell:

-* Search *"Powershell"* in the Windows Start Menu, right-click (before opening) and select *"Run As Administrator"*.
-* When loaded, type: `Get-ExecutionPolicy`
-* If your PC's *Execution Policy* is set to anything other than `bypass` (e.g. `restricted`), the script may not be allowed to run by your system.
-Please see the ***Troubleshooting*** section below for instructions on how to update your PC's *Execution Policy*.

-4. In order for the **BurntToast** Powershell module to install, *"SteamAchievementNotifier-SETUP.ps1"* will need to be run as Administrator:

-- Search *"Powershell"* in the Windows Start Menu.
-- **Before opening**, right-click and select *"Run as Administrator"*.
-- Type or paste: `C:\Users\$env:username\Downloads\SteamAchievementNotifier\SteamAchievementNotifier-SETUP.ps1`
-- Press *Enter* to run the script.

-When prompted to install the **BurntToast** module, select **"Yes To All"** for complete installation and install all required dependencies.
+Ensure to **"Unblock"** the ZIP file before extracting, or the scripts may not be allowed to run on your system - `Right-click` *"SteamAchievementNotifier-systray.zip"* > Properties > Tick `Unblock` checkbox > Click `Apply`.

+3. Once unzipped, open the extracted *"SteamAchievementNotifier-systray"* folder and double-click **INSTALL.bat** to run the installer.

-5. You will then be prompted to enter your *Steam API Key* - a valid API Key is required to access links to the Steam Web API (included in the script) which will display personal stats for your account.
+4. You will then be prompted to enter your *Steam API Key* - a valid API Key is required to access links to the Steam Web API (included in the script) which will display personal stats for your account.
 You can obtain a *Steam API Key* by following [this link](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey), logging in with your Steam credentials and completing the form.
 Once you have obtained your API Key, copy and paste it into the Powershell console and press *Enter*.

-6. You will then be prompted to enter your *Steam64ID* - this is a unique identifier for your Steam account and is also used in links within the script.
+5. You will then be prompted to enter your *Steam64ID* - this is a unique identifier for your Steam account and is also used in links within the script.
 You can find your *Steam64ID* by going to [this link](https://steamid.io/) and either searching for your Steam profile or by pasting your profile URL into the search box.

-7. You will then be prompted to enter the path to your .WAV file to be used for your Custom Audio notification sound.
+6. You will then be prompted to enter the path to your .WAV file to be used for your Custom Audio notification sound.
 Find the desired .WAV file in Windows Explorer, **hold shift** and **right-click** the file and select *"Copy as path"* - then paste the path into the *"SteamAchievementNotifier-SETUP.ps1"* window and press *Enter*.

-8. Once completed, the setup script will confirm your Steam username and will automatically run *"SteamAchievementNotifier.ps1"*.
+7. Once completed, the setup script will confirm your Steam username and will automatically run *"SteamAchievementNotifier.ps1"*.

 **USAGE:**
 -